Mitsubishi SpaceJet: Order history

 Third prototype of the SpaceJet, JA23MJ in the livery of formerly planned launch customer All Nippon Airways.

 In 2008, All Nippon Airways was the first customer, with an order for 15 MRJ 90s and an option for 10 more.

 In March 2008, and again in October 2008, Sankei Shimbun and Fuji Sankei Business I reported that the government of Japan would buy ten MRJs to serve as short-haul and small-field VIP transports, supplementing the existing Japanese Air Force One Boeing 747 aircraft.
 The government reportedly was still considering this option as of July 2013, with MRJs possibly supplementing the then new Boeing 777 on domestic and short-haul government flights.

 At the July 2012 Farnborough Airshow, SkyWest agreed to buy 100 MRJ90s, to be delivered between 2017 and 2020.
-The deal was worth $4.2bn at list prices.
-During the 2013 Regional Airlines Association conference, held in Montreal, Quebec, Canada, Mitsubishi announced that ANI Group Holdings, which firmed a MoU for 5 MRJ aircraft in June 2011, cancelled the deal, without giving further details.
+The deal was worth $4.2 billion at list prices.
+During the 2013 Regional Airlines Association conference, held in Montreal, Quebec, Canada, Mitsubishi announced that ANI Group Holdings, which firmed a MoU for five MRJ aircraft in June 2011, cancelled the deal, without giving further details.

 On 20 July 2016, one of the officials at Iran's ministry of transportation announced Iran was buying 25 ATR airplanes for Iran Aseman Airlines and for further purchases Mitsubishi has shown interest in offering 20 MRJ planes.

-On 21 May 2017, Iran cancelled its plans to buy Mitsubishi's Regional Jet (MRJ).
-Inability to set a delivery timeline for ordered aircraft and lack of testing were cited as their main reasons.
+On 21 May 2017, Iran cancelled its plans to buy Mitsubishi's Regional Jet (MRJ); inability to set a delivery timeline for ordered aircraft and lack of testing were cited as their main reasons.

-The MRJ's future was uncertain after six years of delays, with 70% of the backlog shared by two US regional carriers bound by scope clauses: the MRJ90 is too heavy and the smaller MRJ70 accommodates seven fewer seats than the 76 permitted.
+The MRJ's future was uncertain after six years of delays, with 70 percent of the backlog shared by two US regional carriers bound by scope clauses: the MRJ90 is too heavy and the smaller MRJ70 accommodates seven fewer seats than the 76 permitted.
 Following five postponements, and having lost ten percent of the MRJ's order book following the acquisition of Eastern Air Lines by Swift Air (bought existing Eastern assets only), Mitsubishi Aircraft closed its books at the end of March 2018 with a negative net worth of $979 million.
 By December 2018, the MRJ90 had 213 firm orders plus 194 commitments.
 During 2019, some of these orders were subsequently cancelled or converted to the new M100 variant, which had 115 commitments from US operators as of 31 October 2019.

 On 19 June 2019, Mitsubishi signed a Memorandum of Understanding with an unnamed American customer for 15 of the new 76-seat SpaceJet M100 variant, to be delivered from 2024.

 On 5 September 2019, US regional carrier Mesa Airlines signed a Memorandum of Understanding for up to 100 SpaceJet M100s, 50 of which were targeted as firm orders and 50 as purchase rights.
 Deliveries would have begun in 2024.

 On 31 October 2019, Trans States Holdings cancelled its order for 100 MRJ90s (50 firm, 50 optional) because the aircraft did not comply with US airlines' scope clauses.